 You do not need to register if you are:

 - Fishing aboard an appropriately licensed party or charter boat in the marine and coastal district.
-This does not include charter boats in the Hudson River north of the Tappan Zee Bridge.

 - A New York State licensed party/charter boat owner.